Efficient algorithms to solve atom reconfiguration problems. I. The redistribution-reconfiguration (red-rec) algorithm: Introduction

-Computing sequences of control operations to prepare deterministic configurations of atoms from arbitrary ones requires solving atom reconfiguration problems~\cite{Schymik2020, Cooper2021}.
-These problems are hard combinatorial optimization problems, not only because there exists an exponentially-large number of valid solutions, but also because they are \emph{hidden} \emph{stochastic} problems; atoms might be lost during control operations and the presence of an atom in each trap of the array is a random variable~(\emph{stochastic}) that remains unknown until a measurement is performed~(\emph{hidden}).
-These problems differ from \emph{deterministic} reconfiguration problems~\cite{Nishimura2018,Heuvel2013,Ito2011,Bousquet2022}, which have been studied in both fundamental, graph-theoretic contexts~\cite{Fujita2015, Kato2019}, as well as operational, application-specific contexts~\cite{Han2017, Demaine2019} for applications in robot motion planning~\cite{vanderBerg2009, Heuvel2013, Solovey2014, Demaine2019}, network frequency assignment~\cite{Leese2002}, and artificial intelligence~\cite{Standley2011}.
+Finding sequences of displacement operations to prepare specific configurations of atoms from arbitrary ones requires solving atom reconfiguration problems~\cite{Schymik2020, Cooper2024}.
+These problems are hard combinatorial optimization problems, each with a potentially exponentially large number of valid solutions.
+These problems are even harder when considering that atoms might be lost during control operations.